 Our ruby grapefruit tree, planted 7 years ago, seems to be doing well but we’re waiting for this year’s flowers.
 A lemon tree and regular lime are new additions.

 I grow Indian curry leaf tree to use in southern Indian dishes.
 It grows despite total neglect.
+It is a type of neem.
+I’ve used a leaf extract to help fight off bugs and it does seem to help.

 Like I said, I’m no expert, but if anyone needs any help or advice about gardening in the tropics, what you can, and can’t, grow, feel free to drop me a line in the comments section or you can give me tips and ideas.
 Gardeners need to share, seeds, plants, methods, we have much to teach each other.